 CM: Falcao(Abelardo Luz, Santa Catarina)

-At one stage, Falcao was the world's highest paid footballer.
-He played with Internacional at home before becoming the star of Roma in the 1980's.
-He won Serie A in 1982-83 and Roma had to wait 17 years for the next title after that.
+At one point, Falcao was the world's highest paid footballer.
+He played with Internacional at home before becoming the star of Roma in the 1980's, winning the Serie A in 1982-83.
 In 1985, he returned home and played for Sao Paulo.
-For the national team, he was left out of the World Cup team in Argentina, but four years later, he was a key player for the fantastic Brazilian of Spain 1982.
-He won the Silver Ball as the best Brazilian playing in Spain.
+For the national team, he was a key player for the fantastic Brazilian of Spain 1982.
+He won the Silver Ball in Spain.
 He also went to the World Cup Finals in 1986.

 Eder came to international prominence during the 1982 World Cup in Spain, playing in midfield alongside Zico, Sócrates and Falcão.
 He scored a beautiful goal against the Soviet Union.
 He was known as a free kick specialist.
 He played for many clubs throughout his career, but longer stints with Gremio and Atlético Mineiro.